The Counseling Center has a full-time, professional staff of caring mental health professionals who provide short-term counseling.

 Jonathan Selden, APRN, PMHNP-BC

-A native of Seattle, Washington, I earned my Bachelor’s degree in Nursing from Brigham Young University and my Master’s degree in Nursing at the University of Washington.
-After working in oncology for five years, I became a licensed Advance Practice Registered Nurse and a Board-Certified Psychiatric & Mental Health Nurse Practitioner.
-I worked for several years at the McKay-Dee Hospital Behavioral Health Institute before joining the staff at Weber State.
-I have always wanted to work in a university setting and love working with my colleagues and students here.
-I provide psychiatric services, including comprehensive psychiatric evaluation and medication management.
-I work holistically to treat a variety of disorders, specializing in anxiety and mood disorders.
-Personally, I enjoy spending time with my family, exercising outdoors, watching sports (go Mariners!), listening to music, singing, and playing piano, guitar, and banjo.
+A native of Seattle, Washington, I earned my Bachelor’s Degree in Nursing from Brigham Young University (Provo) and my Master’s Degree in Nursing from the University of Washington (Seattle).
+After working as a Registered Nurse for five years at the University of Washington Medical Center and Seattle Cancer Care Alliance, I became an Advance Practice Registered Nurse and Board-certified Psychiatric & Mental Health Nurse Practitioner.
+I then worked for several years at the McKay-Dee Behavioral Health Institute before joining the staff here at Weber State's Counseling & Psychological Services Center.
+I provide psychiatric services, including comprehensive psychiatric evaluation and psychotropic medication management.
+I work holistically to treat a variety of disorders, specializing in mood disorders, anxiety disorders, and attention-deficit disorders.

 Jennette Wood, MSW, LCSW